RuoyunCarina-D/Anomly-Detection-SARIMA/README.md

-# Anomly-Detection-SARIMA
+# Anomly Detection
+## SARIMA

 Applied SARIMA time series algorithm to predict sales amount based on past 4 year data and creat alerts if data is out of accepted range.

-### SARIMA
-stands for Auto-Regressive (AR) Integrated (I) Moving Average (MA).
-The ARIMA model is all about differencing the series to make it stationary.
-We do this by taking differences of the variable over time.
-We have three methods of “taking differences” available to us in an ARIMA model.
-The AR term, the I term, and the MA term.
+**SARIMA** stands for Seasonal (S) Auto-Regressive (AR) Integrated (I) Moving Average (MA).
+The Seasonal ARIMA model is to difference the series to make it stationary by taking differences of the variable over time.
+There are 3 methods to take differences in an ARIMA model - AR, I, and MA.

 **_I_** is a full difference.
 That is today’s value minus yesterday’s value.